garctaedius/change_wallpaper/README.md

 The following instructions show you how to set up a Windows Task Scheduler job that silently runs the script every 15 minutes when your computer is active.

 ## Set up your run variables
 Open the run_silently.vbs file (again, Notepad is fine), and add the paths to the virtual environment you set up and the main.py file.
+You might be asked if you want to trust the file.
+Make sure to uncheck the "Ask every time" option and press open.
+Make sure to put both paths within the quotes, space seperated, and with double double-quotes, as in the picture below.
 It should look something like this:
 <img width="1632" height="231" alt="run_example" src="images/run_example.png" />

 ## Create Windows Task Scheduler job